 12. Assessment and revision

-The Data Management Plan will be periodically assessed by the DMAC co-PIs in consultation with the HEAT Steering Committee including RP1 and RP2 leads.
-This will take place at least every 6 months.
+The DMAC co-PIs will periodically assess the Data Management Plan in consultation with the HEAT Steering Committee, including the RP1 and RP2 leads.
+This will take place at least every six months.

 The assessment will look at three aspects of the data management plan:

-Data acquisition processes: Are the data aquisition processes working with respect to developing DSAs, transferring the data, and satisfying ethical reviews
+Data acquisition processes: Are the data acquisition processes working concerning developing DTAs, transferring the data, and satisfying ethical reviews

 Data process: Is the data processing workflow working effectively and resulting in data that is ready for analysis?